jraillard/parkndeploy/doc/step1_deploy_backend.md

 What a better way to understand the main concepts (workflows, events, jobs, actions) than read the official [getting started first page](https://docs.github.com/actions/about-github-actions/understanding-github-actions) ? :mag:

 Seems clear ?
-Then look at our first version of the `.github/workflows/deploy-infra-and-apps.yml` file will be using for our entire workshop :
+Then checkout the `.github/workflows/deploy-infra-and-apps.yml` file will be using for our entire workshop :

 ```yaml
 on: [push, workflow_dispatch]